dmoulton/dmoulton.github.io/README.md

 ## Add a New Image to the Messier Gallery

 1. Identify the image you want to use.
-It should be in jpg format
+It should be in jpg or png format (don't use jpeg)
 2. Rename the image m[whatever]-large.jpg
-3. Create a thumbnail using imagemagick: magick m[whatever]-large.jpg -resize 300x -strip m[whatever]-thumb.jpg
+3. Create a thumbnail using imagemagick: convert m[whatever]-large.jpg -resize 300x -strip m[whatever]-thumb.jpg
 4. Copy these files to assets/astrophotography/messier
 5. cd to _data/galleries
-6. run scripts/messier-gallery.py from that location
+6. run ../../scripts/messier-gallery.py from that location
   That script is also here: https://gist.github.com/dmoulton/0d9ce1da1a60a0e991e0a497a7ee5b5b
+7. If you want to change the display title for an object, modify the messier.yaml file in _data/galleries after the images are imported

+## Add a New Image to the Other Gallery

+1. Identify the image you want to use.
+It should be in jpg or png format (don't use jpeg)
+2. Rename the image [whatever]-large.jpg.
+Whatever you use for the filename, aside from -large, will be used as the display title for this object in the gallery.
+3. Create a thumbnail using imagemagick: convert [whatever]-large.jpg -resize 300x -strip [whatever]-thumb.jpg
+4. Copy these files to assets/astrophotography/other
+5. cd to _data/galleries
+6. Run ../../scripts/other-gallery.py from that location
+7. New images will be added to the top of the gallery.
+If you would like to change the order, or modify the titles for anything, you will need to do that in the yaml file after the image or images are imported.

 ## License